Florida Lien Forms

 Florida Contractor's Final Payment Affidavit

-Before you can receive that final payment on a construction project, Florida law requires you to provide the property owner with this Contractor's Final Payment Affidavit.
+Before you can receive final payment on a Florida construction project, you must provide the property owner with this Contractor's Final Payment Affidavit.

 Florida Interim Affidavit of Contractor

-- Under Florida law, contractors are required to furnish property owners with an affidavit prior to getting a payment for work done on the project.
+• Under Florida law, contractors are required to furnish property owners with an affidavit prior to the owner making a progress payment for work done on the project.

 Florida Lien Waiver and Release Forms